top of page

 The most important lesson about the Belief Updating Framework is that it does not need to be perfect.
 In fact, it is designed to encourage good over perfect.
 The act of moving through the framework provides most of the accuracy.
 The precision of each component—your estimates of the prior, the likelihood, and the baseline—is far less important than the discipline of using the structure.

-If you can get each estimate “good enough,” the framework itself will produce a decision that is more accurate than your intuition alone.
+If you can get each estimate “good enough,” the framework itself will produce a decision more accurate than your intuition alone.
 The real power lies in making decisions, testing beliefs over time, and allowing yourself to change course when the evidence points elsewhere.
 Updating is not a flaw.
 It is life itself.
 Beliefs are meant to evolve, and the framework provides a systematic way to keep them aligned with reality.
 When change is in order, you step down a new road with a refreshed belief.

 Gradually, Then Suddenly